in100daysOrg/kubernetes/README.md

 # Kubernetes
-Master Kubernetes scripting in 100 days!
+Master Kubernetes in 100 days!